 The White House, 55 Wetherby Road, Leeds, West Yorkshire, LS8 2JU.

 A proper old school pub that serves a proper Sunday dinner – The Adelphi is full of nooks and crannies, perfect for cosying up in.
 Order a pint, find yourself a spot and start the tricky task of deciding what to order.
-You can have orange & whiskey-glazed gammon or the half-roast chicken for £12 or go for the rosemary & garlic rubbed leg of lamb for £12.25 or orange & whiskey gammon joint for £10.75 – all with red wine jus.
-And if you fancy Shropshire roast chicken, you can get a half for £10.75 or a whole one to share for £19.50, both with gingerbread stuffing and chicken gravy.
+You can have orange & whiskey-glazed gammon or the half-roast chicken for £12 or go for the rosemary & garlic rubbed leg of lamb or the 21-day aged sirloin of beef for £13.50.
 All their roasts come with beef dripping roasties and a red wine jus, except the nut roast, which is served with veggie roast potatoes and gravy.
 You’ll also get homemade Yorkshire puddings, roasted vegetables and braised red cabbage.

 The Adelphi, 3-5 Hunslet Road, Leeds, West Yorkshire, LS10 1JQ.